remind-me-later/Ceres/README.md

 To build just:

 - Enter the `gb-bootroms` directory and `make`.
-- In the root directory `cargo build --release --bin ceres_gtk`
+- In the root directory `cargo build --release --bin=ceres-gtk`

 ## Quick start

-- In the root directory `cargo run --release --bin ceres_gtk`
+- In the root directory `cargo run --release --bin=ceres-gtk`

 ## Key bindings